hyperjumptech/monika/README.md

 Monika is a command line application for synthetic monitoring.
 The name Monika stands for "**Moni**toring Ber**ka**la", which means "periodic monitoring" in the Indonesian language.

+## How to Use

+Please see the [overview](https://hyperjumptech.github.io/monika/overview) to see documentations on how to install and how to use Monika.

 ## Contributing

 You can install Monika from the npm package manager: